Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Experiments

-\textbf{The Level of Sparsity.} The sparsity of the interaction graph is controlled by $n$, which is the upper bound of number of pedestrians that one can pay attention to in the scene.
-This hyperparameter is set as 1, 4 and 16 in our comparative study, and we find in general $n\!=\!1$ obtains the best quantitative performance.
-Besides improving the quantitative performance, control of the sparsity level is necessary to help target agent concentrate on interaction with the critical neighbors.
-Figure~\ref{fig:comparative}~(c) illustrates a scene where six human agents are moving randomly near the boundaries, and an important human agent is running into the robot.
-The top of Figure~\ref{fig:comparative}~(c) shows the results with $n = 16$, where the robot and the interactive human exhibit exaggerated high-speed motion.
-In comparison, the robot agent avoids the collision with the close human neighbor naturally in the bottom of Figure~\ref{fig:comparative}~(c), which illustrates the results with $n\!=\!4$.
-This indicates that when the interaction graph is close to fully connected, the target agent is easy to be affected by the connected neighbors, even the ones who are clearly non-influential.
+As shown in Fig. \ref{fig:best_n}, the sparsity constraint needs to be tradeoff conditioned on the crowd density of different scenes.
+It is important to control sparsity level and help target agent concentrate on interaction with critical neighbors.
+Fig.~\ref{fig:comparative}~(b) illustrates a scene where six human agents are moving randomly near the boundaries, and an important human agent is running into the robot.
+The top of Fig.~\ref{fig:comparative}~(b) shows the results with $n = 16$, where the robot and the interactive human exhibit exaggerated motion.
+However, the robot agent naturally avoids collision with the close human neighbor at the bottom of Fig.~\ref{fig:comparative}~(b), where $n$ is set as $4$.
+This indicates when the interaction graph is almost fully connected, the target agent is easy to be affected by the connected neighbors, even the ones who are clearly non-influential.

+\textbf{Recursive or Readout Prediction.} We analyze the effect of recursive trajectory prediction by comparison between Masked LSTM and temporal convolution network (TCN), which has been applied to encode temporal relationship and make sequential prediction~\cite{Mohamed_2020_CVPR, yan2018spatial}.
+While quantitative performances are found comparable, we see in Fig. \ref{fig:comparative} (c) the trajectories generated from TCN are less smooth than those from Masked LSTM.
+The intuition is that TCN implements a multi-layer perceptron to expand temporally encoded features from the sequence length of $T_{obs}$ to $T_{pred}$, and generates distinctive and discontinuous features for prediction of consecutive displacements.
+In contrast, Masked LSTM encodes the features in time sequence with shared weights, so the temporally encoded features which will be mapped to the predicted displacements keep the continuity, and produce smoother and more natural future trajectories.